tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/EventHub/send-event.md

 |500|Internal error.|

 ### Response Body
  If the request is successful, the response body is empty.
-If the request is not successful, the body contains an error code and error message.
+If the request isn't successful, the body contains an error code and error message.

 ## Examples
- The following HTTP request sends an event with no BrokerProperties or UserProperties:
+ The following HTTP request sends an event with no `BrokerProperties` or `UserProperties`:

 > [!NOTE]
 > You can also use an **Azure Active Directory** token for the **Authorization** header as noted in the [Common parameters and headers](event-hubs-management-rest.md).
 For example: `Authorization: Bearer <Azure AD token>`.